-This is my personal review of Imperfect Produce.
+This is my personal review of Imperfect Foods, which used to be called Imperfect Produce.

-I signed up for Imperfect Produce in January of 2019 and have received a weekly delivery for six months at the time of writing.
+I signed up for Imperfect Foods in January of 2019 and have received a weekly delivery for over a year.

-This has allowed our family of five to try just about everything the service offers, from weirdly-shaped produce to staples like olive oil, dark chocolate, and tortillas.
+This has allowed my family of five to try just about everything the service offers — from weirdly-shaped produce to staples like olive oil, dark chocolate and tortillas.

 - About the company

 - About the produce and other available items

 - Pros and cons

 Let’s dive in!

 What Is Imperfect Foods?

 Imperfect Foods is a service that delivers fresh, conventionally-grown and organic produce and grocery items — including baked goods, meat, fish, fresh fruits and vegetables, dried fruits, nuts, beverages, and household staples — right to your door.